bika-c/spade-7/README.md

 ## Card Game Websocket Protocol

-- All messages are communicated using JSON (client to server and server to json) (binary is considered but not planed)
+- All messages are communicated using JSON (client to server and server to json)

 - Game stat is defined as

     ```json
     {
         "id": 123,
-        "status": "ended"|"ready"...,
+        "status": "ended"|"started"|"pending",
         "players": [
             {
                 "id": 123,